 I believe that this hairless embryo with the aching oversized braincase and the opposable thumb—this animal barely up from the apes—will endure, will endure longer than his home planet, will spread out to the other planets—to the stars and beyond—carrying with him his honesty, his insatiable curiosity, his unlimited courage, and his noble essential decency.
 This I believe with all my heart.

 Robert A. Heinlein won four Hugo Awards during his 50-year career as a science fiction writer.
 Born and raised in Missouri, he graduated from the U.S. Naval Academy in 1929 and did aeronautical engineering for the Navy during World War II.
 Heinlein’s books include "Starship Troopers" and "Stranger in a Strange Land."
+He died in 1988.

 Image via Wikipedia

 If you enjoyed this essay, please consider making a tax-deductible contribution to This I Believe, Inc.